gruns/blagoblag/content/drafts/tips-for-scaling-web-apps.rst

 If you can get away with it, storing your session as a signed (and optionally encrypted) cookie is great, this saves you from needing to do any database lookups on your server.
 You should be using TLS for all connections, and setting the secure flag on the cookie.
+And for the love of god, do not implement the crypto signing/encrypting/verifying/decrypting bits yourself.
+Use an `existing library`_.

 If signed cookies are insufficient for some reason (e.g. large payload size), your best bet is to use a simple K/V store.
 For most applications, best-effort